 Initial Background Check

-After applications are carefully reviewed prospective candidates will be notified via email.
-If notified you will be required to fill out and return a City of Austin Personal History form to support your initial background check.
+After applications are carefully reviewed, prospective candidates will be notified via email.
+If notified, you will be required to fill out and return a City of Austin Personal History form to support your initial background check.
 The Hiring Background Investigator will review your Computerized Criminal History, check for outstanding warrants, and investigate involvement with local law enforcement.
-Disqualifying events include but are not limited to Felony Convictions, certain Class A and B misdemeanors, and repeated or serious incidents that demonstrates unsuitability for employment as a police emergency telecommunicator.
+Disqualifying events include but are not limited to: Felony Convictions, certain Class A and B Misdemeanors, and repeated or serious incidents that demonstrate unsuitability for employment as a police emergency telecommunicator.

 APD Emergency Communications uses Criticall Pre-Employment Testing software to assess all potential emergency telecommunicator candidates.
 The software closely simulates the computerized technology of modern 911 call centers and measures job-related skills necessary for success in an emergency services environment including but not limited to: data entry, typing speed, memory recall and reading comprehension.

-To proceed to the next step, applicants must score a minimum of 80% with a typing speed of 40 wpm for call taker candidates and 45 wpm for dispatcher candidates.
+To proceed to the next step, applicants must score a minimum of 80% with a typing speed of 35 wpm for call taker candidates and 40 wpm for dispatcher candidates.
 You will be notified of your score prior to leaving the testing site.
-Candidates who do not meet the minimum scores must wait six (6) months before reapplying.
+Candidates who do not meet the minimum scores must wait for the next job posting before reapplying.

 After the testing phase, the top candidates will be scheduled for an interview in front of a panel.
-The interview will include a 30-minute observation period with a current employee.
 The panel interview will be conducted by members of the supervisory team and will last approximately one (1) hour.
 Each candidate will be asked the same 10 questions to include hypothetical situations that assess the skills, abilities, and other personal characteristics necessary for successful performance as an entry-level emergency telecommunicator.
 The responses will be reviewed and rated by the panel and candidates with the top scores will be notified about proceeding to the next step in the process.

 Prospective candidates will be given instructions to report to a medical facility to undergo drug screening.
 The screening consists of a collection of bodily fluids and hair samples that will be analyzed in an effort to detect the use of illegal drugs.
 Drug testing will be done at St. David’s Hospital in Austin.
 Candidates who fail the drug screening will be permanently disqualified from employment with our division.